davidmullinsmo/SwiftUI-NavigationStack/README.md

 ## For the Main Application we use to Navigation Stack
 If you want to use the Side Bar in your Application use the ReviseNavigationRootView
 * NavigationStack - This class has a NavigationStack
+* NavigateCurrentView - This class just let's you Navigate different view with keeping track on the rootView

+###Application with a Navigation Stack with a SideBar
 ```swift
  ReviseNavigationRootView {
     ContentView()